Purchase costs 2026

 How high are the purchase costs in Spain?

 Depending on the region, 10–13 % of the purchase price.
-The largest item is the ITP (transfer tax): Balearics 8 %, Andalusia 7 %, Catalonia/Valencia 10 %, Canaries effectively 0 (only AJD).
-Plus AJD on a mortgage, notary (0.5–1 %), land registry (0.3–0.5 %), lawyer (1 %) and the NIE application.
+The largest item is the ITP (transfer tax): Balearics banded 8–13 % (from €400,000 tiered up, 13 % above €2m), Andalusia 7 %, Catalonia banded 10–13 % (Decret llei 5/2025), Valencia 9 %, Canaries 6.5 %.
+Plus notary (0.5–1 %), land registry (0.3–0.5 %), lawyer (1 %) and the NIE application.
+AJD on the mortgage has been paid by the bank, not the buyer, since 2018.

 Why are the costs lower in Portugal?

 The IMT is tiered — for medium purchase prices the effective rates are often lower than Spain's flat ITP.
 There are also fewer intermediate taxes.
 In total 7–10 % in costs.
+For non-residents a flat 7.5 % IMT has applied since 25 May 2026 (DL 97/2026), unless you become tax resident within two years or let at a moderate rent.

 Can I use the costs as equity?